-I was a newlywed of only a year.
+We were newlyweds of only one year.
 My husband and I decided to drive twelve hours to attend a conference which would help us start a business.
-Tensions were high because we couldn’t afford the trip, and we’d had a few disagreements which left us both feeling hurt and misunderstood.
-I had been nervous about crashing during the road trip, and he had viewed my fear as a personal jab against his driving skills.
+Tensions were high because we couldn’t afford the trip, and our disagreements left us both feeling hurt and misunderstood.
+Because of a previous accident the year before, I was nervous about crashing again on this road trip, but to him, my fear was a personal jab against his driving skills.

-I had been trying so hard to stay angry at my husband.
-I did not want him to think I was enjoying myself on the trip at all, for, in my mind he needed to be punished.
-However, when the comedian told this story, all of my pent-up emotion came bursting forth and I laughed until I cried.
-I laughed so hard that for some time no noise escaped my lips.
-Why?
-Because the comedian had just described ME, during our twelve hour trip to the convention.
+I’m thinking, Okay that is NOT funny, but the truth is, I couldn’t hold it in.
+I had been trying SO hard to stay angry at my husband.
+I did not want him to think I was enjoying myself, for, in my mind he needed to be punished.
+However, when the comedian popped the punchline, all of my pent-up emotion came bursting forth and I literally laughed until I cried.
+I laughed so hard that no sound escaped my lips.
+My abs curled until they burned.
+Basically, that comedian described ME, during our twelve hour trip to the convention, and I knew it.

-My husband and I continued to laugh throughout the rest of the meeting, and our contentious feelings toward one another melted away.
-We talked about it later, and I defended myself reminding him that I was jittery simply because we had both fallen asleep and driven off the road only a year before.
+My husband and I continued to laugh throughout the rest of the meeting, and our contentious feelings melted away.
+We talked about it later, and I reminded him that I was a nervous wreck only because we had both fallen asleep and driven off the road the year before.
 Road travel made me nervous, period.
-All the way to the function I had been watching the side of the road immediately next to our car to see if we were getting too close to either the shoulder, or the center divider.
-Any deviation which brought us any nearer to the edge caused instant panic resulting in a gasp and reflexive grabbing of my shoulder strap.
-Any minor swerving which caused us to close in on another car at our side caused the same reaction.
-And, yes, if a car even a quarter mile ahead of us put on their brakes, I braced myself for impact.
+All the way to the function I had been watching to see if we were getting too close to the shoulder or center divider.
+Any deviation which brought us any nearer to the edge caused instant panic resulting in a gasp and reflexive grab of my shoulder strap.
+Any minor swerve which caused us to close in on another car caused the same reaction.
+And, yes, if a car even a quarter mile ahead of us put on their brakes, I braced for impact.

 Even short, local trips on the freeway made me nervous.
-Rounding a bend was especially frightening, because I’d see the tire and paint marks from cars which had crashed in that place before.
-I’d say, “Oh boy… this must be a dangerous spot; look at all the crashes that happened here!”
-Of course, I’d prepare myself for impact, just in case.
-I’d even look ahead at semi trucks and imagine the horrific wreck which would result if they were to suddenly cut us off.
+Rounding a bend was especially frightening, because I’d see the tire and paint marks from cars that had crashed there before.
+I’d say, “Oh… this must be a dangerous spot; look at all the crashes that happened here!”
+Of course, I’d prepare for impact, just in case.
+I’d even look ahead at semi trucks and imagine the horrific wreck that would result if they suddenly cut us off.

-Ten years later I was tested to my limit.
-I was at the wheel, trying to speed ahead at about seventy miles per hour to pass a semi truck on my right, with no room for error on my left (due to road construction north of Salt Lake City prior to the 2002 Olympics).
+Ten years later my old fear of driving in traffic was tested to my limit.
+I was at the wheel, trying to speed ahead at seventy miles per hour to pass a semi truck on my right, with a pile-on and no room for error on my left (due to road construction north of Salt Lake City prior to the 2002 Olympics).
 The lane was three-fourths the width it should be, and there was nowhere for me to go but straight ahead.
-I noticed that when I looked at the semi by my side, I unknowingly started to close in on it.
-I only realized my error when I’d look forward again and see how far over I had swerved.
-I discovered that the only way to make it through would be to look straight ahead, with my white knuckles on the wheel, and intentionally ignore the obstacles at either side.
-If a vehicle were to accidentally swerve into my lane, with my eyes on the goal I’d be less likely to make a sudden, irrational move which could cause my vehicle to roll and do fatal damage to myself and others around me.
+I noticed that when I looked at the semi by my side, I started to close in on it.
+I only realized my error when I’d look forward again and realize how far over I had drifted.
+I discovered the only way to make it through was to look straight ahead, with my white knuckles on the wheel, and aggressively ignore the obstacles at either side.
+If a vehicle was going to swerve into my lane, then at least with my eyes on the goal I’d be less likely to overcorrect and cause my vehicle to roll, doing potentially fatal damage to myself and others around me.